Big Little Lies: All the songs from season 2 so far

 - It's Over by Roy Orbison.
 What Mary Louise is listening to when she gets a visit from Jane.
 Jane wants Mary Louise to drop the case against Celeste.
 This is also the final credits song for the episode.

 - Everybody Wants To Rule The World by Patti Smith.
 Madeline is having a party with herself.
-She's wearing her wedding dress, that doesn't really fit anymore, and is relistening to this song Ed picked up for their wedding.
+She's wearing her wedding dress, that doesn't really fit anymore, and is listening to this song that Ed had picked for their wedding.

 - Shake Sugaree by Elizabeth Cotten.
 Bonnie is at the hospital and remembers the good moments (but also the very bad ones) with her mom while she was a child.